Kanika1799/nucypher-did-covidcreds/README.md

 Along with User's COVID Certificates, DIDs can also be used to store other information like Travel History, Job Status and Even Contact Tracing Data where all of that can be secured by Nucypher's Proxy ReEncryption Techniques.

+# Flow

+1. User and Institutions will create their DIDs and enter their Associated data.
+2. Institute will issue a certificate in the name of User by using his/her DID
+3. User will be able to view the Certificates and share it using QR code.
+4. Another institue will request for Certificate information from User
+5. User Can grant or refuse the certificate access.
+6. IF user grants the request institute can see the Credentials data.
+7. User can then Revoke the access or keep sharing it.

 ## Sample DID -

 ```